cyberark/conjur/apidocs/src/show_role.md

 The response for this method is similar to what you get when creating the role, but it **does not include the role's API key**.

+If a role A is granted to a role B, then role A is said to have role B as a member.
+These relationships are described in the "members" portion of the returned JSON.

 The `identifier` parameter must be URL-encoded.

 **Permission Required**: `read` permission on resource corresponding to the role.